Last Updated on

 As for their height, they can stand between 12 to 18 inches tall.

 On average, the Mini Aussiedoodle is expected to have a lifespan of between 11 to 15 years, but it is possible to outlive those years as it all depends on how you have brought up the dog as well as the type of care that you have given to the dog.

-Mini Aussiedoodle Price
+Price of Mini Aussiedoodle Puppies

 The price of Miniature Aussiedoodle puppies varies greatly.
 In most cases, Mini Aussiedoodle puppies cost around $2,500.
 The cost of the Mini Aussiedoodle will be highly dependent on the parents’ temperament, health as well as the color of the dog’s coat.
 You may find some for as low as $800, but beware if the price seems too good to be true.
 Often, the prices of dogs coming from puppy mills tend to be cheaper because the puppies aren’t bred properly.
 It’s never worth the low price to support a puppy mill.

-Remember, always choose dogs from reputable breeders as they will ensure that the Mini Aussiedoodle is being bred properly and ethically.
+Remember, always choose dogs from reputable breeders as they will ensure that the Miniature Aussiedoodle is being bred properly and ethically.
 You can also look at Doodle-breed rescue agencies to see if any Miniature Aussiedoodles are up for adoption!

-- You want a low shedding dog breed
+- You want a low-shedding dog breed

 - You have time and patience for regular grooming and brushing